"Mourning is one of the most profound human experiences that it is possible to have…[it] is one of our noblest human traits."

 To create the categories Black and White the United States institutionalized a color line depicted in image 2.
 All pictured on the right side of that color line were legally classified as Black.
 The progression of complexion shades broadcast parental, family and ancestral ties other than African descent.
 No matter, all on the right side were officially classified as Black.
 These haunting images tell us that dividing people into the racial categories Black and White involved more than checking a box.
 It involves severing ties with family and ancestors.
 It involved abandoning and being abandoned.
 How did such a system that paid no regard for family ties come to be?
 The documentaries offer some answers.

 Americans continue to cling to the fabricated belief that racial categories are innate or natural divisions of humanity.
-But racial categories were created without regard for family ties.
+But racial categories were created without regard for family, ancestral and other intimate ties.
 To heal we must face what our country did to our identities, families and communities to create racial categories and to enforce and reinforce divisions (image 3).
 Mourning is acknowledging what has been lost, coming to terms with the implications, and then transforming identity and ideas of family to fit reality.
 A healthy mourning process requires realizing the loss, working through grief and repairing relationships with those who are the faces of loss.
 Failure to make these repairs leaves the bereaved reacting inappropriately to those faces and futilely struggling to hold together a categorical vision of humanity that has no basis in reality.